Bombargo: Nebula (2020-2025)

+On June 2nd, 2026, Bombargo announced their next studio album: Love, In Spite of Everything set to release August 28th, 2026; along with an accompanying single “How Will I Ever Fall In Love Again” to be released June 5th, 2026.
+Also announced 39 US dates for the fall under the “Love, In Spite of Everything Tour.”

 Personal life

 Born in Saskatoon, Saskatchewan, Nathan and Anthony Thoen were raised in Prince Albert, Saskatchewan.
 While growing up, the brothers took guitar lessons from Byron Matice.
 The two attended high school at Carlton Comprehensive High School.

 After graduation, they both attended the University of Saskatchewan in Saskatoon.
 In 2011, Nathan built and captained a team to Edmonton to compete in the first Canadian National Championship of yukigassen.

 Nathan and Anthony met with the Optimist Club in Saskatoon to discuss their idea of a tubing and ski hill in Saskatoon.
 After speaking to the city hall on behalf of the snowboarding community, Nathan and Anthony became Optimist Hill supporters and brand ambassadors for the project.
 The brothers helped fundraise, plan, design, and promote the local project.

 In 2015, Nathan and a friend went on a trip in a 1984 Toyota Camper van down the west coast of Canada and the United States capturing people's dreams called "The Dream Journey".

 On January 31, 2016, Nathan and Yukigassen Team Canada organized the world's largest snowball fight in Victoria Park in Saskatoon and received a Guinness world record.

 In 2016, Nathan was asked to give a speech to the graduating class of 2016 at Carlton Comprehensive High School.

 In 2020, Spencer Chilliak and Anthony Thoen were featured in Bill & Ted Face the Music.